-- A. An estimated \$307,500,000 for reimbursing intermediate ISDs 28.6138% of total approved costs of special education students, excluding costs reimbursed under Section 53a, and 70.4165% of total approved costs of special education transportation.
+- A. An estimated \$332,000,000 for reimbursing districts and ISDs 28.6138% of total approved costs of special education students, excluding costs reimbursed under Section 53a, and 70.4165% of total approved costs of special education transportation.
 These payments are required by the Durant v.
-State of Michigan decision and are allocated in Section 51a(2). - B. An estimated \$713,400,000 is allocated to reimburse districts for 28.6138% of total approved costs of special education, excluding costs reimbursed under Section 53a, and 70.4165% of total approved costs of special education transportation.
+State of Michigan decision and are allocated in Section 51a(2). - B. An estimated \$733,400,000 is allocated to reimburse districts for 28.6138% of total approved costs of special education, excluding costs reimbursed under Section 53a, and 70.4165% of total approved costs of special education transportation.
 These payments are required by the Durant v.
-State of Michigan decision and are allocated in Section 51c. - C. An estimated \$3,000,000 for foundation allowance payments for special education pupils described in Section 53a including those in institutional placements and nonspecial education pupils served by an ISD in a juvenile detention or child caring facility.
+State of Michigan decision and are allocated in Section 51c. - C. An estimated \$2,900,000 for foundation allowance payments for special education pupils described in Section 53a including those in institutional placements and nonspecial education pupils served by an ISD in a juvenile detention or child caring facility.
 These payments are allocated in Section 51a(11). - D. Up to \$10,500,000 for reimbursement of 100% of the total approved costs of special education (excluding foundation allowance payments which are made under Section 51a(11)) for pupils in institutional and community placements described in Section 53a. - E. Up to \$2,200,000 for the cost of implementing administrative rule revisions made in 1987.
-These allocations are made in Section 51a(6).

-- F. \$1,688,000 for ISDs in an amount per pupil for each pupil enrolled at the Michigan Schools for the Deaf and Blind.
+These allocations are made in Section 51a(6). - F. \$1,688,000 for ISDs in an amount per pupil for each pupil enrolled at the Michigan Schools for the Deaf and Blind.
 These allocations are made in Section 54. - G. An estimated \$1,000,000 for payments to ensure that ISDs receive at least the amount of the FY 1996-97 allocation under Sections 52 and 58.
 These allocations are made in Section 51a(3).
 For local school districts and public school academies, this Section is for calculation purposes only, to determine discretionary payments under Section 22b. - H. Up to \$40,008,100 for equalization of ISD special education millage.
-Reimbursement to each ISD will be at least 75.0% of what was received in the prior year, with the exception of Wayne RESA, which is frozen at no more than 62.9% of the total appropriation.
-These allocations are made in Section 56. - I. \$60,207,000 to reimburse districts and intermediate districts an estimated 2% of the costs of special education programs.
-This reimbursement is new for FY 2019-20, and is on top of mandated percentages in Sec.
-51a(2) and Sec.
-51c.
+Reimbursement to each ISD will be at least 75.0% of what was received in the prior year, except for Wayne RESA, which is frozen at no more than 62.9% of the total appropriation.
+These allocations are made in Section 56.